-The City of Berkeley is committed to providing secure, conveniently-located bicycle parking.
-The goal of the City's Bicycle Parking Program is to reduce bicycle theft and improve convenience for bicycle users.
-The City has more than 600 bicycle racks on sidewalks, public schools, and in on-street bicycle corrals throughout the city.
-In 2010, 164 new racks were installed at 103 locations citywide.
-More than 200 more racks are scheduled to be installed at 144 locations in 2011 and 2012.
+The City of Berkeley is committed to providing secure, conveniently located bicycle parking.
+The goal of the City's Bicycle Parking Program is to reduce bicycle theft and improve conveneiance for bicycle users.
+The City has more than 1,000 bicycle racks through out Berkeley.

-Berkeley residents, local employees, businesses, and property owners can submit requests for bicycle racks.
-Requests are evaluated by City staff, and if a physically feasible location is identified, the location is added to a bicycle rack database for installation as resources allow.
-To submit a request, call 3-1-1 or 981-CITY and provide the location, the number of bikes that need to be parked, and the name and daytime phone of a contact.
+Berkeley residents, local employees, business and property owners can submit requests for bicycle racks.
+Requests are evaluated by City staff and if a physically feasible location is identified, the location is added to the bicycle rack request list for installation as resources allow.

-The City's Bicycle Parking Program is supported by Alameda County Measure B sales taxes and a grant from the Bay Area Air Quality Management District Transportation Fund for Clean Air.
+The City's Bicycle Parking Program is supported by Alameda County Measure B sales taxes and grants from the Bay Area Air Quality Management District Transportation Fund for Clean Air.

 In 2013 the City of Berkeley received an allocation of $150,000 from the Transportation Fund for Clean Air (TFCA) from the Bay Area Air Quality Management District.
 This funding is for the installation of bike racks and six new in-street "bike corral" high capacity bike parking areas (locations TBD) during 2014 and 2015.
 Following this next round of installations, the City is planning a second allocation of $180,000 from TFCA for more bike racks and 12 additional bike corrals in a subsequent construction project.

 Quick Links: Bicycle parking grant funding through TFCA